dfelinto/blender-manual/manual/render/shader_nodes/textures/noise.rst

           Mitigating the issue by evaluating at a higher dimension.

 Similarly, in other configurations, one might experience some banding patterns in the noise, where there are bands of high contrast areas followed by banding of low contrast areas.
-For instance, planer surfaces that are slightly tilted along one of the axis will have such a banding pattern.
+For instance, planar surfaces that are slightly tilted along one of the axis will have such a banding pattern.

 .. figure:: /images/render_shader-nodes_textures_noise_issue-banding.png

    An example configuration where the noise have a banding pattern.

 This happens because the slight tilt along one of the axis causes values along the perpendicular axis to change very slowly making the grid structure of the noise more apparent.
 The easiest way to mitigate this issue to rotate the coordinates by an arbitrary amount.

 .. figure:: /images/render_shader-nodes_textures_noise_solution-banding.png